 The Poet X: A Novel, by Elizabeth Acevedo

 Elizabeth Acevedo is the daughter of Dominican immigrants.
-Her debut novel The Poet X won the National Book Award for Young People’s Literature, the Michael L. Printz Award, and the Pura Belpré Award.
-It is the story of a young Dominican-American girl, Xiomara Batista, who feels unheard and unhide-able in her neighborhood.
+Her debut novel The Poet X won the National Book Award for Young People’s Literature, the Michael L. Printz Award, the Pura Belpré Award, and the Carnegie Medal.
+It is worth noting that Acevedo is the first writer of color to win the latter in its 83-year history.
+The Poet X is the story of a young Dominican-American girl, Xiomara Batista, who feels unheard and unhide-able in her neighborhood.
 Xiomara struggles with finding and embracing her identity while simultaneously wrestling with her parents’ expectations and her Mami’s Christian religion.

 I am unhide-able.

 Taller than even my father, with what Mami has always said